-RepliCel Life Sciences Inc. makes estimates and assumptions about the future that affect the reported amounts of assets and liabilities.
-Estimates and judgements are continually evaluated based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+RepliCel makes estimates and assumptions about the future that affect the reported amounts of assets and liabilities.
+Estimates and judgments are continually evaluated based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 In the future, actual experience may differ from these estimates and assumptions.